An overwrought play

 Based on the Japanese stories Rashomon and In A Grove by Ryunosuke Akutagawa (made into the film Rashomon by Kurosawa), this is another 60s borrowing of a Japanese tale transposed into the key of Western.
 It is a clever recounting of the same story by different people, even the victim (he whispers his version to an Indian who tells it at the trial; not very plausible, I agree) in which we, the audience, are convinced by each one and forced to change our opinion each time.
 Even the final ‘true’ version turns out to be flawed and Edward G has a great metaphor about the truth being like the shell game: now you see it and now you don’t.

 Edward G is great, Shatner surprisingly convincing, da Silva sympathetic.
 Newman in black hair and droopy mustache is not as hammy as my first notes suggest and essays a Mexican accent with some aplomb.
 The two weakest links are really Lithuanian/Brit movie star Laurence Harvey and Brit Claire Bloom, both of whose Southern American accents are less than convincing.
 Bloom overacts, especially in her trial testimony scene.
-Harvey (Travis in the Wayne Alamo) does indeed spend a lot of the play tied to a tree and immobile and, worse still for an actor, gagged.
+Harvey (Travis in the John Wayne 1960 Alamo) does indeed spend a lot of the play tied to a tree and immobile and, worse still for an actor, gagged.
 Boy, do those eyes move.
 Bloom had in fact played the equivalent part in the New York stage production of Rashomon.

 Shatner: surprisingly good